vincentriemer/io-808/tutorial/tutorial.md

 ### Setting Pattern Lengths

 By default, the `1st PART` of all 16 patterns has a pattern length of 16 and the `2nd PART` has a pattern length of 0.
-To set the pattern length of a part you need to have the desired part selected via the `MODE` knob as well as the desired pattern selected the same way you did when selecting which pattern to program beats into.
+To set the pattern length of a part you need to have the desired part selected via the mode knob as well as the desired pattern selected the same way you did when selecting which pattern to program beats into.

-Now to choose the desired pattern length you drag the `CLEAR` button (below the `MODE` knob) to the step button which has the step number that corresponds to the desired pattern length.
+Now to choose the desired pattern length you drag the `CLEAR` button (below the mode knob) to the step button which has the step number that corresponds to the desired pattern length.

 <img class='gfyitem' data-id='ExaltedSlipperyEidolonhelvum' data-autoplay='false'>